openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 `Note:` Using BLU devices or the Plus/Pro Range Extender mode require some additional configuration steps.
 See section [Discovery](#discovery) for details.

+## Unsupported Devices

+Some of the devices are not yet supported:

+- Shelly Plus Cover 2PM
+- Shelly Plus RGBW PM
+- Shely BLU 4 button switch
+- Shely BLU 4 button wall switch
+- Shelly Development Boards (X SM)

+Support will be added in future version of the binding.

 ### Generation 1

 | thing-type        | Model                                                  | Vendor ID           |